ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

-# Train & Test codes
-Coming soon ...

-# Evaluation protocols
-The evaluation protocols for ZSL and GZSL in this project were introduced by [1] and [2] respectively.

 # Feature vector
 You can download the feature vectors, which are extracted from PointNet, PointAugment, DGCNN, and PointConv architecures, of ModelNet, McGill, and ScanObjectNN datasets from the following link,